The ultimate guide on how to find the right therapist for you

 Eye movement desensitization and reprocessing (EMDR)

 Eye movement desensitization and reprocessing therapy (EMDR) was developed as a treatment for survivors of trauma.
-It is based on the idea that traumatic experiences interfere with the brain’s normal memory formation process, causing unprocessed, harmful information to be stored as if we are “frozen in time.”
+It is based on the idea that traumatic experiences and life events interfere with the brain’s normal memory formation process, causing unprocessed, harmful information to be stored as if we are “frozen in time.”
 This unprocessed information then leads to dysfunctional reactions long after the traumatic event has passed.

 EMDR therapy helps the brain process these memories and allows normal healing to resume.
 It is believed to help people by using movement to relax people and stimulate their learning.
-It does not require talking in detail about the distressing issue or completing homework between sessions.
+This kind of therapy does not require talking in detail about the distressing issue or completing homework between sessions.
 Rather than focusing on changing the emotions, thoughts, or behaviors resulting from the distressing issue like other therapy orientation, EMDR enables the brain to resume its natural healing process and is designed to resolve unprocessed traumatic memories in the brain.

 Could EMDR be right for me?